KhushJain/instagram-clone-mern-stack/README.md

 - View individual post
 - Search users by their email
 - User receives a welcome email after signing up
-- User receives an email for reseting the password
+- User receives an email for resetting the password
 - Responsive website

 ## Libraries used: